I keeping paying VAT late and building up arrears. What are my options?

 Every limited company has tax liabilities which must be paid monthly to HMRC.
 Paying VAT or PAYE late could result in HMRC taking legal action against the company.
 What is more, penalties and surcharges can soon rise quickly, putting added pressure on the business.

 What are my options?

-This plan B is a more formal approach to pay back debt and restructure a business with a Company Voluntary Arrangement.
-Debt repayments can be made to creditors over three to five years (with a proportion written off completely).
+Plan B is a more formal approach to pay back debt and restructure a business with a Company Voluntary Arrangement.
+Debt repayment can be made to creditors over three to five years (with a proportion written off completely).
 This can protect the company against legal action by HMRC for unpaid VAT or PAYE.
 Directors are still in charge of running the business.

 We can contact HMRC on your behalf to set up the TTP or it can be arranged via the Business Payment Support Service.
 Use our free Time to Pay Programme which includes guides and letter templates to help submit an application.

 If there are aggressive creditors threatening legal action, administration or pre-pack administration are also options.
 These insolvency procedures can act as a ring-fence around the company while a solution is prepared or a buyer is found for the business and/or its assets.

 Worried about poor cashflow?
 Covid-19?, How to pay wages on pay day?
 For expert advice on a range of issues download our free Ultimate Guide For Worried Directors today.
 Or just call us on 0800 9700539

 Please note that the guide was mostly written pre Covid-19 and there have been some changes to insolvency legislation that limits creditors actions and relaxes rules regarding wrongful trading.
 A new 20 day moratorium for distressed businesses has also been introduced.